SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/SymbolDescription/README.md

 #Symbol Description Sample

-This sample demonstrate how to set a symbol description for symbols in the palette.
+This sample demonstrates how to set a symbol description for symbols in the palette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent